The SAGES Critical View of Safety Challenge: A Global Benchmark for AI-Assisted Surgical Quality Assessment: SAGES CVS challenge

 \subsection{Challenge Tasks and Evaluation Metrics}

 Participants were evaluated on a held-out test set of 300 laparoscopic cholecystectomy videos submitted through the Grand Challenge platform using Docker-based containers.
 Test videos and annotations were withheld, and all models were required to operate causally using only past and current frames at inference time.
 Each submission was evaluated across three subchallenges designed to probe different facets of the modeling problem.
+General updates regarding the challenge were made available through the challenge website \footnote{\url{https://www.cvschallenge.org/}}.
+Members of the organizing team and their immediate research groups were not permitted to participate in the Challenge.

 \paragraph{Subchallenge A: CVS Achievement} This task evaluated classification performance in predicting the most common (majority) expert assessment for each of the three CVS criteria.
 The evaluation metric was mean average precision (mAP), computed per frame and averaged across criteria.
 The ground truth for each frame was defined as: